 The Torridonian Sequence of the Northwest Scottish Highlands

 Together with Charles Wellman (Sheffield University) we have been collecting organic-rich shales and phosphatic nodules from Torridonian rocks since 2008.
 Most of our work is focused on documenting microfossils extracted via acid maceration (palynology) but in 2011 we teamed up with Martin Brasier's group at Oxford University to summarize the micropaleontology of the entire sequence in, The Earth's Earliest non-marine Eukaryotes. which was published in Nature in 2011.
 That collaboration continues with the discovery of a probable early holozan, Bicellum Brasieri named in honor of the late Martin Brasier.

-This project began in 2012 when Bas van de Schootbrugge and I discovered what at first we thought were moth scales in a boundary core from north Germany.
-Fast forward to 2018 with the assistance of Torsten Wappler, Henk Visscher, and others, Timo van Eldijk, a student at Utrecht University, was able to determine the affinity of these scales.
+Bas van de Schootbrugge and I discovered what at first we thought were moth scales in a boundary core from north Germany.
+With the assistance of Torsten Wappler, Henk Visscher, and others, Timo van Eldijk, from Utrecht University, was able to determine the affinity of these scales.
 See our article, "A Triassic-Jurassic window into the evolution of Lepidoptera" in Science Advances.
 Recent work on these same deposits show evidence of soil erosion after the extinction boundary, see van de Schootbrugge et al. 2020.
 Earth-Science Reviews.

 Early Lepidopterid scale